 TAA-Certified Employers are those who have been recognized by the Office of Trade Adjustment Assistance (OTAA) as having Trade Impacted Workers and are covered under an approved petition.

 TAA approves training programs at accredited institutions.
 These include vocational programs, higher education, and training certifications.
 The following types of training are TAA-Approved:

 Programs within the Minnesota State Colleges and Universities System and the University of Minnesota.

 Programs with providers whom are registered, licensed, or exempt from registering with the Minnesota Office of Higher Education (or with another state agency as required by state law.
 These programs can be found on the Minnesota Office of Higher Education's website.

-WIA Certified Training: These programs and more information on them can be found at www.iseek.org.
+WIA Certified Training: These programs and more information on them can be found on the CareerWise website.
 WIA Certified programs have a WIA symbol and can be filtered using the search tool.
 Please note, it is not a requirement that training is WIA Certified.

 A layoff of an individual from a firm, or a subdivision of a firm, in which trade-impacted employment exists.

 Trade Impacted Workers are workers who have lost their jobs as a result of foreign trade.
 To be eligible for TAA benefits, Trade Impacted Workers must be members of a group that has been recognized under a petition through the Office of Trade Adjustment Assistance (OTAA).
 Groups of workers covered under a petition may be found on the OTAA's website through conducting a search using their former employer's company name.